-July 3rd, 2019 Happy Freedom Day!
-Praise be to Supreme Minister Morrison!
-Long may he govern!
 It's incredible how much can be achieved in three years.
 Goodness, it was incredible how much could be achieved in just one day.
 On that holiest of Sundays, the borders were closed, the state religion established, the welfare rats were forced into the jobs they claimed they couldn't find, and the terrorists at the ABC were executed for treason.

 Voting in Australia is compulsory.
 At elections, referendums, and plebiscites, all Australian citizens over the age of 18 are expected to cast a vote.
 This shouldn't be news for anyone living in this country, but given how many voters fail to form opinions on political matters, there is a need to remind the populace of this every few years.